 Alberta Community Partnership (ACP)

-- Please see the 2017/18 ACP Program Guidelines for further information.
+- Please refer to the 2018/19 ACP Program Guidelines for further information on specific components.

 - new or enhanced regional municipal services;

 - improved municipal capacity to respond to municipal and regional priorities; and

 - effective intermunicipal relations through joint and collaborative activities.

 - Municipalities (cities, towns, villages, summer villages, municipal districts, specialized municipalities, improvement districts, and special areas)

 - Métis Settlements

 - Townsite of Redwood Meadows Administration Society